Bo-Lennart/dinder/docs/README.md

 * The site was deploed to GitHub pages.
 The steps to deploy are the following:
     * Go to GitHub repository, navigate to the Settings tab.
-    * From the source section drop-down menu, select the Master Branch.
+    * From the source section drop-down menu, select the Main Branch.
-    * Once the master branch has been selected, the page provided the link to the completed website.
+    * Once the main branch has been selected, the page provided the link to the completed website.

 Live link to page: <a href="https://bo-lennart.github.io/dinder/" target="_blank">Dinder</a>